skip to content

 Bill posting

-If convicted of an offence under sections 23(1) or 23(2) the court may order an offender to pay the property owner or occupier compensation for loss and damage caused to property from the commission of the offence [s 23(4)].
+If convicted of a bill posting offence, the court may order an offender to pay the property owner or occupier compensation for loss or damage caused to the property by the commission of the offence as considered just [s 23(4)].

 Unsightly conditions

-Unsightly conditions can constitute a local nuisance under section 17 of the Local Nuisance and Litter Control Act 2016 (SA).
-Exactly what constitutes unsightly conditions is detailed in Schedule 1 of the Act to include:
+Unsightly conditions on premises caused by human activity or a failure to act is a local nuisance under section 17 of the Local Nuisance and Litter Control Act 2016 (SA) as declared by Schedule 1 of the Act.

-• stockpiled or excessive discarded or derelict items or material that a reasonable person would consider to be rubbish or waste;
+• stockpiled, excessive or unconstrained disused or derelict items or material that a reasonable person would consider to be rubbish or waste

-• graffiti left on a property – in the case offensive graffiti, if left for more than 7 days; in any other case, if left for more than 28 days;
+• unauthorised graffiti left on a property – in the case of offensive graffiti, if left for more than 7 days; in any other case, if left for more than 28 days

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.